-A fascinating place where art, science, culture and technology meet, Mediamatic is located just a hop skip and jump from Amsterdam Centraal.
+A fascinating place where art, science, culture and technology meet, Mediamatic is located just a hop, skip and jump from Amsterdam Centraal.
 They have a big greenhouse and all kinds of innovative projects, exhibitions and events happening all the time.
 Are you into urban gardening?
-Check out their big shop.
-It’s a great place to experience weird and wonderful things and is a bit of a hidden secret that many people have not yet discovered.
+Check out their big shop filled with plants and supplies.
+Mediamatic is a great place to experience weird and wonderful things and is a bit of a hidden secret that many people have not yet discovered.
 Want to learn how to make kimchi, brew beer or build an aquaponics farm?
 Check out their agenda and sign up.
 Sometimes we list their events on our calendar as well.

 Torensluisbrug / Het Spinhuis

 Perhaps you’ve had a drink in the sun at Cafe Van Zuylen or cycled over the Torensluisbrug many times and never knew there is an old prison cell beneath your feet.
 This space has gone by the name Brug9 in the past and has hosted concerts and art exhibits.
 A few years ago UvA students squatted the empty space and used it for dinners, debates, pirate radio broadcasts and film nights.
 Check their website for the latest information.

 Make your way to Amsterdam Nieuw-West to discover a hidden place where you can get the freshest fruits around.
 How?
 Well you pick them yourself of course!
 Fruittuin van West grows all kinds of berries, cherries and apples and also has fresh chicken eggs that you can sometimes even gather yourself in the bushes.